Freight rates: Trucking rates per mile 2023

 Although these are the main takeaways on how to calculate trucking rates, you want to ensure that you have the basic industry knowledge to determine other factors that may influence your truck rates.

 Let’s take a look at some key trucking terms, beyond freight trucking rates, to set you up for success.

 The terms in trucking you need to know

 Keeping up to date with all of the basic trucking terms is an important factor in knowing how to calculate trucking rates and freight cost per mile.

 First things first, there are several types of freight trucks, and they are each ideal to haul different cargo.
 Your freight type will determine your trucking rates per mile as freight costs per mile steeply influence your fuel spend.

 Different types of freight trucks include:

 - Flatbed freight truck: This is a truck with a flat open trailer attached to the back of the truck with no sides or roof.
 It’s great for loads that are too wide for a truck.
 Plus, it makes loading and unloading a breeze.
-Given the many types of goods this vehicle can offer, the average flatbed freight rate per mile is often at a premium price point.
+Given the many types of goods this vehicle can offer, our investigation demonstrated that the average flatbed freight rate per mile is often at a premium price point.

 - Refrigerated freight truck (reefer truck): These trucks contain equipment with a refrigeration unit that transports goods that need proper temperature control.
-Reefer freight rates are higher than that of other trucks since they use more fuel — so factor that into your freight prices per mile.
+After putting it to the test, reefer freight rates are higher than that of other trucks since they use more fuel — so factor that into your freight prices per mile.

 - Dry van: This is what most people picture when they think of freight trucks.
 They have a non-temperature-controlled sealed trailer attached to them and are a good benchmark for the average cost per mile for truckload freight.

 The consignor is the party that is shipping the product you’re transporting.
 They are also known as the seller and are your customer.